cmkramer/cf.feedback/readme.md

 If you're not using bower, download the cf.feedback.min.js from the dist directory.

 ## Configure
 Load the CF Feedback module into your index.
 The bower.json file contains a `main` reference, so using an injector this can be done automatically in case you installed this package through Bower.
-If you don't use an injector, simply add the following lines to your index file:
+If you don't use an injector, simply add the following line to your index file (assuming your index is one directory above your bower dependencies):

     <script src="../bower_components/cf.feedback/dist/cf.feedback.min.js"></script>

+If you manually downloaded the file, just load it from where you put it.
 Next make sure to add the feedback module to your application module, i.e. `angular.module('myAwesomeApp', ['cf.feedback'])`.

 That's it!
 You're now ready to use it.